martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 ===============

-*RECAP*: The normal sequence after you start up your Common Lisp implementation (e.g., at the top of a file) is:
+*RECAP*: The normal sequence after you start up your Common Lisp implementation (e.g., at the top of a file) is, if you use ASDF directly:

     (require "asdf")
     (asdf:load-system :readable)
     (readable:enable-sweet) ; or whichever notation you've chosen.

+If you use QuickLisp (and are willing to require your users to use it), this can be shortened to:

+    (ql:quickload "readable")
+    (readable:enable-sweet) ; or whichever notation you've chosen.

-... and at the end of the file you can insert:
+In either case, at the end of each file you can insert:

     (readable:disable-readable)

 The programs sweet-clisp and sweet-sbcl set up sweet-expression readers for those two implementations of Common Lisp, for your convenience.

-These notations can take a few minutes to learn how to use, just like anything else new, but they are worth it.

 Although we used some specific implementations, note that these notations could be used with any Lisp-based system.
+You can even use the "unsweeten" tool to translate arbitrary Lisp text into traditional s-expression notation, so you could use sweet-expressions even with Lisp-based languages other than Common Lisp.

+These notations can take a few minutes to learn how to use, just like anything else new, but we believe they are worth it.
+We hope you like them and eventually believe it too.